kaeluka/printStack/README.md

 # printStack

-An `lldb` command that prints the whole stack and all values on it.
+An `lldb` command that prints the whole stack, all globals -- and all memory reachable from them (including heap memory).

 Also dumps all information to a csv file `stack.dump`.